EricHugo/miComplete/README.rst

 Completeness
 ^^^^^^^^^^^^^^^
 In miComplete completeness is calculated based on the presence/absence a set of marker genes provided as a set of HMMs.
 The presence or absence of the marker genes is determined by HMMER3 (see dependencies) if the hit reported is below the cutoff e-value provided as well as passing the bias check.
-Duplicated marker genes are also gathered, and found duplications are reported as redundancy.
+Redundancy is reported as the fraction duplicated markers of all markers.
+In similar software such as CheckM this is reported as Contamination by percentage.
+E.g. 6% contamination in CheckM is equivalent to 1.06 redundancy in miComplete.

 Weights
 ^^^^^^^^^^^